bwaidelich/Acme.BookCollection/README.rst

 * Creating simple Backend Modules
 * Custom Page Nodes (each book is a page node in the TYPO3CR)

+**Note:** This is a package we created in the `Neos workshop <http://inspiringflow.de/workshops/workshop2>`_ at "Inspiring Flow".
+It is based on Roberts Flow Package `RobertLemke.Example.Bookshop <https://github.com/robertlemke/RobertLemke.Example.Bookshop>`_

 ============
 Installation
 ============